As a creator, you’ve probably figured out that one of the main streams of income you can create is through building online courses.

-I think this is actually one of the most important things you as blogger are doing for your audience.
+I think this is actually one of the most important things you as a creator are doing for your audience.
 Creating an online course that propels them into a new phase of life they’ve been struggling to get to is such an amazing gift to give.

 Yes, your course has great content.
 Yes, you’re offering to teach them a skill.
 But your audience is looking for some warm-fuzzies.
 Tell them exactly how your course is going to make their life better.
 How do you do it?
 Take a look at how the ladies at Think Creative Collective sell:

 With each online course, they make sure to let their audience know that what they’re teaching is not just about the immediate business results.
 When you have the course’s skill down-pat, that means more freedom and more peace of mind.